-Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, social vocabulary and/or symbols, and additional demands).
+Level 1 Level 2 Level 3 Level 4 Level 5 Candidate identifies student language use that is superficially related or unrelated to the language demands (function, vocabulary, and additional demands).
 OR Candidate's description or explanation of language use is not consistent with the evidence submitted.
-Candidate describes how students use only one language demand (vocabulary and/or symbols, function, syntax, discourse).
-Candidate explains and provides evidence of students' use of • the language function AND • one or more additional language demands (vocabulary and/or symbols, syntax, discourse).9 Candidate explains and provides evidence of students' use of • the language function, • vocabulary and/or symbols, AND • additional language demands (syntax, discourse) in ways that develop content understandings.
+Candidate describes how students use only one language demand (vocabulary, function, syntax, discourse).
+Candidate explains and provides evidence of students' use of • the language function AND • one or more additional language demands (vocabulary, syntax, discourse).
+Candidate explains and provides evidence of students' use of the language function, vocabulary, AND additional language demand(s) (syntax, discourse) in ways that develop content understanding.
 Level 4 plus: Candidate explains and provides evidence of language use and content learning for students with varied needs.